jonday3/Chaser-Swarm/README.md

 - A helpful walkthrough can be found here (https://github.com/klavins/EEP520-W20/tree/master/week_1).
 Looking at this page will help explain in further detail some of the tools that were used for this project.

 After it is verified that you have installed both of these applications, your system should be ready to pull the project.
+I'm going to briefly explain setting up a folder, but it should be easy to tell once you clone the github repo.

 Installation
 ---